BarRaider/streamdeck-tools/README.md

 **Author's website and contact information:** [https://barraider.github.io](https://barraider.github.io)

+## Features
+- Just call the `SDWrapper.Run()` and the library will take care of all the overhead
+- Built-in integration with NLog.
+Use `Logger.LogMessage()` for logging.
+- Just have your plugin inherit PluginBase and implement the basic functionality

 ## How do I use this?
 This library wraps all the communication with the Stream Deck App, allowing you to focus on actually writing the Plugin's logic.
 After creating a C# Console application, using this library requires two steps: